 The Freedom of Information Act 2000 is intended to promote a culture of openness.
 It encourages the public to gain a better understanding of how organisations carry out their functions and how money is spent by accessing information that they hold.

-There is a charge for searching for information and set out in Regulations.
-Requests anticipated to cost at least £450 may be refused although the Commissioner must still confirm whether or not it holds the information.
+There is a charge for searching for information which is set out in the Regulations.
+Requests anticipated to cost at least £450 may be refused, although the Commissioner must still confirm whether or not the information is held.

-The Commissioner's office has a duty to provide advice and assistance to help you informally if for example you are visually impaired and will, where appropriate, interpreting information into other languages.
-Also, the Commissioner can transfer your request to another body where it is believed that other body holds the information or provide contact details.
+The Commissioner's office has a duty to provide advice and assistance to help you informally if, for example, you are visually impaired.
+We will, where appropriate, interpret information into other languages.
+The Commissioner can also transfer your request to another body where it is believed that organisation holds the information or can provide contact details.